 If you want to allow your users to use their private Android devices in the company environment (BYOD), you can configure a work profile on a device for that purpose.
 To ensure that the user’s privacy remains secure, access to such a device via the Administration Portal is restricted.
 In this article you can learn how to still provide the best possible protection for corporate data on private Android devices with a work profile.

 Preventing rooting of Android devices

 With regard to Android, rooting refers to the process by which a root account (Superuser) gains access to the complete system, including all the resources.
 Root access is consequently disabled by default on all Android devices.
 Rooted devices are not desired in a corporate environment, because company data can be revealed on those devices.
 It must therefore be ensured that no devices that have previously been rooted can gain access to corporate applications or services.
 Additionally, retrospective rooting of previously registered devices must be prevented.
 Two actions are required for this.

 Configure Google‘s SafetyNet Test.
-Under Basic Integrity failure action enable the Wipe option.
+Under Basic Integrity failure action enable the Reset option.
 As soon as SafetyNet Test detects a rooted device, the registration process will be aborted, and the work profile will not be installed.
 All data related to the work profile will be deleted from the device.
 This prohibits the installation of a work profile on a rooted device.

 During the installation of the work profile and every 10 minutes thereafter, Cortado queries Google if there are any security breaches on the device.
-Additionally, in case the device is rooted after the configuration of the work profile, Google SafetyNet Test comes into effect, provided the Wipe option has been enabled in Basic Integrity failure action.
+Additionally, in case the device is rooted after the configuration of the work profile, Google SafetyNet Test comes into effect, provided the Reset option has been enabled in Basic Integrity failure action.

 Preventing the installation of customised OS versions